Skip to Content

-How to Clean Marble Countertops
+How to Clean Marble Countertops (Essential Tips)

 different ways to clean marble countertops

-Cleaning The Surface
+Cleaning The Marble Surface

-As soon as there is a spill, wipe off the surface with mild soap and warm water before it stains.
-There is nothing that cannot be cleaned with soap and water.
-This will definitely remove the grime but may not work on stubborn stains.
-In case there is a spill and it starts developing a stain, mix a few drops of ammonia with hydrogen peroxide and rub it till the stain vanishes.
+This will remove the grime but may not work on stubborn stains.
+In case there is a spill, and it starts developing a stain, mix a few drops of ammonia with hydrogen peroxide and rub it till the stain vanishes.

-Solution For Common Stains
+Solution For Common Marble Stains

 Here are the top solutions for common stains and spills:

-Oil based stains, grease, oil and cosmetics can be removed with ammonia, detergent or soft liquid cleansers.
+Oil-based stains, grease, oil, and cosmetics can be removed with ammonia, detergent, or soft liquid cleansers.

 Rust metallic stains can be cleaned with poultice.

-Paint stains can be removed with lacquer thinners or dried paint can be carefully scraped with a razor blade.
+Paint stains can be removed with lacquer thinners, or dried paint can be carefully scraped with a razor blade.

 Tips to Maintain the Shine and Polish of Marble Counters